-Structure Instructions Situation Three guiding points Objective To assess the candidate's ability to communicate in writing Intended operations Writing an email that is appropriate in content and form Type of task Semi-formal email in a work-related context Number of writing tasks One (out of a choice of two) Channel Written Input text Each task consists of a brief description of the situation and three guiding points.
-Nature of information At least one of the situations should relate to a specific aspect of working life (e.g. complaint, inquiry).
-The other situation may be set in a general work-related context.
-Output text Short official email in a work-related context Nature of information Candidates are expected to write an email based on the situation described.
+Structure Instructions Situation Three guiding points Objective To assess the candidate's ability to communicate in writing Intended operations Writing an email that is appropriate in content and form Type of task Semi-formal email in everyday situations Number of writing tasks One (out of a choice of two) Channel Written Input text Each task consists of a brief description of the situation and three guiding points.
+Nature of information One of the situations always relates to an aspect of everyday life (e.g. complaint, inquiry).
+The other situation may be set in a general work-related context, although this is not obligatory.
+Output text Short official email in a public, private or work-related context Nature of information Candidates are expected to write an email based on the situation described.
 In their email, they should cover all three guiding points in detail.
 They may include additional information related to the topic.
-Topics See Inventory T - Topics - relevant for working life.
-Level The input texts should be at level B1.
+Topics See Inventory T - Topics Level The input texts should be at level B1.
 Weighting B2: 15-20 points B1: 7-14 points Below B1: 0-6 points